-Tree crickets, too, hide well.
+Tree crickets, too, conceal themselves quite effectively.
 They are significantly smaller than katydids, which helps them hide.
 Like the other singing insects, their colors blend with the plants in which they live.
 Most are green, and they will often hide on the underside of leaves.
 (Snowy Tree Cricket)

 Black-horned and Forbes’s Tree Crickets are typically found in goldenrod, and their yellowish wings and bodies combined with black legs and heads are a perfect match for goldenrod flowers.

 Say’s Trigs (above left) are so small that their size alone makes them extremely difficult to locate.
 In addition, their coppery color helps them hide on branches and twigs of shrubs.
 But what about Handsome Trigs (above right)?
 These equally tiny crickets are bright red and black, so they should be quite obvious!
 No, not really.
 Handsome Trigs mature a little later than Say’s Trigs and persist well into autumn.
 Not only do they hide well in blackberry, they also match the reds of vines and shrubs as these plants take on their autumn coloration.

 In addition to their camouflage, many of these insects sing from the underside of a leaf or even within a curled leaf.